Netronome/nfp-drv-kmods/README.md

 expose low-level API to the user space and run health monitoring, and diagnostics.

-## PF non-netdev mode

-This mode is used by the Netronome SDN products for health monitoring, loading firmware, and diagnostics.

-It provides a low-level interface into the NFP, and does not require that a NFP firmware be loaded.
+NOTE: if you're using Netronome-provided driver packages some of the defaults mentioned in this document may have been changed in the `/etc/modprobe.d/netconsole.conf` file.

 ## PF netdev mode

 In this mode module provides a Linux network device interface on the NFP's physical function.
 It requires appropriate FW image to be either pre-loaded or available in `/lib/firmware/netronome/` to work.
-Systems using Netronome SDN products currently do use this mode.
+This is the only mode of operation for the upstream driver.

+Developers should use this mode if firmware is exposing vNICs on the PCI PF device.

-Note that in standard build (i.e. not `make nfp_net`) low-level user space ABI of non-netdev mode can still be exposed by setting the `nfp_dev_cpp` parameter to true, but is disabled by default.
+By default (i.e. not `make nfp_net` build) low-level user space access ABIs of non-netdev mode will not be exposed, but can be re-enabled with appropriate module parameters (`nfp_dev_cpp`).

+## PF non-netdev mode

+This mode is used by the out-of-tree Netronome SDN products for health monitoring, loading firmware, and diagnostics.
+It is enabled by setting `nfp_pf_netdev` module parameter to `0`.
+Driver in this mode will not expose any netdevs of the PCI PF.

+Developers should use this mode if firmware is only exposing vNICs on the PCI VF devices.

+This mode provides a low-level user space interface into the NFP (`/dev/nfp-cpp-X` file), which is used by development and debugging tools.
+It does not require a NFP firmware be loaded at device probe time.

 ## VF driver